dylano/ssr-with-router/README.md

-# React - SSR & with React Router
+# React - SSR & React Router
 ## Available Scripts

 In the project directory, you can run: